Guru Nanak Dev ji's message of humanity most relevant today: Chugh

-Srinagar, Nov 08: BJP national general secretary Tarun Chugh today paid obeisance at Gurdwara Bangla Sahib on the occasion of Guru Nanak ji's Parkash Purb.
+Srinagar: BJP National General Secretary Tarun Chugh today paid obeisance at Gurdwara Bangla Sahib on the occasion of Guru Nanak ji's Parkash Purb.

-“He listened to shabad kirtan and performed kar sewa,” read a press statement.
+According to a press note, he listened to shabad kirtan and performed kar sewa.

 While recalling Guru ji's message of peace and amity for the entire humanity Chugh said Guru ji's teachings are more relevant today and can become beacon light for the entire humanity.